 Step 1: Press and hold the Power button and select Power off to turn your device off.

-- Press and hold the Power button.
+Step 2: Press and hold the Power button.

-- Tap the Restart option.
+Step 2: Choose the Restart option.

 That’s it.
 A simple restart of your Android device will disable safe mode.

-You can uninstall problematic apps and use your phone’s core functions while in Safe mode.
-If you find your issue is gone in while your phone is in Safe mode, then you can either uninstall apps one by one and test in normal mode again to try and identify the problem app, or you can factory reset your device and selectively install apps and games, making sure to watch out for a recurrence of any problem after each install.
+You can uninstall problematic apps and use your phone’s core functions while in safe mode.
+If you find your issue is gone in while your phone is in safe mode, then you can either uninstall apps one by one and test in normal mode again to try and identify the problem app, or you can factory reset your device and selectively install apps and games, making sure to watch out for a recurrence of any problem after each install.

 If your device continues to crash, overheat, or otherwise perform poorly in safe mode, then the issue might not be with a downloaded application — but rather the operating system or the phone’s hardware.
 Try a factory reset, and if that doesn’t resolve things, contact your retailer, carrier, or phone manufacturer and find out about a replacement or repair for your mobile device.